groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2019/groupdocs.signature-for-.net-19.5-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.5.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.5.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **GroupDocs.Signature.Options.WordsMetadataSignOptions**
     Public class **WordsMetadataSignOptions **was extended with new public method** AddSignature. **Method creates new Words Metadata Signature with passed arguments (name and value), adds signature to list of metadata signatures and returns newly created object as result.

     **AddSignature method**

+    ```csharp
     /// <summary>
     /// Creates new WordsMetadataSignature with passed arguments and adds it to collection.
     /// </summary>